 Impact on the Ecosystem

 Massachusetts recognizes that investment in capital projects and infrastructure is required to create and sustain the attributes that make Massachusetts attractive to innovation clusters.
-To date, the MLSC has awarded or committed more than $480 million to support capital projects across the state.
-This includes projects designated for funding in the Life Sciences Initiative, and projects funded through the MLSC’s capital programs.
+To date, the MLSC has awarded or committed more than $590 million to support capital research infrastructure projects across the state.